apenella/go-ansible/README.md

 }
 ```

-Finally, create the `AnsiblePlaybookCmd` struct that generates the command to execute the `ansible-playbook` command:
+Finally, create the [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) struct that generates the command to execute the playbook `site.yml` using the `ansible-playbook` command:

 ```go
 playbookCmd := &playbook.AnsiblePlaybookCmd{